My photograph of acid yellow euphorbia dotted through with forget-me-nots, from the garden.

 warns against anything complicated, as it has less chance of sticking long term.

-it were, then everything runs more smoothly,” she says.
+place, as it were, then everything runs more smoothly,” she says.

-Vicky Silverthorn advocates getting into a routine of placing your keys and other essential items in the same
+Vicky Silverthorn advocates getting into a routine of placing your keys and other essential items

-place each time you get in, be it on a hook or in a tray or a drawer: “Have a home for everything.”
+in the same place each time you get in, be it on a hook or in a tray or a drawer: “Have a home for everything.”

 Decluttering your home can also lead to a more streamlined routine.
 “The less you have, the easier it is to be in charge of your home, rather than it being in charge of you.”

 Many of us make the mistake of reaching for our phones first thing.
 Instead, Silverthorn encourages starting the day with at least five minutes away from gadgets, perhaps spent making